Domestic Abuse Response Team (DART)

 Crisis response for early intervention is intended to meet several objectives, including providing victim support, promoting victim safety, facilitating prosecution of DV as a crime, and ultimately reducing the likelihood of future DV incidents, injury, or escalation in the severity of abuse.

-Currently, there are eleven DART programs operating within the following LAPD divisions: 77th, Newton, Northeast, Hollywood, Rampart, Wilshire, Olympic, Southwest, Hollenbeck, Pacific and Van Nuys.
+Currently, there are ten DART programs operating within the following LAPD divisions: 77th, Harbor, Hollenbeck, Newton, Northeast, North Hollywood, Rampart, Southeast, Southwest and Van Nuys.

 Domestic Abuse Center (Van Nuys Division)